-We were happy to be going back to W. Va, 25 years after Chanticleer had been there.
+We were happy to be going back to West Virginia (25 years since Chanticleer’s last appearance).
 It turned out to be a day for the books, here described and photographed by Andy and Zach.

 Yesterday turned out to be livelier than expected.
 As we arrived in Parkersburg we learned very quickly that there had been an industrial fire at a plastics storage facility.
 The air was thick with smoke, an eerily similar situation to what we've been experiencing in San Francisco, although instead of smelling like a bonfire, this was the distinct smell of burning plastic.